 On top of paying the $1.5 million fine, Paul faced a handful of private lawsuits from investors who claimed his actions cost them money.
 The SEC jumped in again and demanded that Paul hand over any "illicit profits" he earned as a result of the stock parking and manipulation.
 As part of these lawsuits, during a 1989 court hearing Paul was forced to estimate his personal wealth.
 In one earlier case, he estimated that his net worth was approximately $50 million.
 In a later case, he estimated his net worth at $81.4 million.

 In 1991 Paul was found guilty in the SEC's civil lawsuit related to securities fraud.
 But before the judgement came down, Paul declared bankruptcy.
 Keep in mind that just two years earlier he personally admitted that his net worth was over $80 million.
 In fact, many believed at the time that his net worth was way higher, perhaps hundreds of millions.
 Further complicating his cries of bankruptcy was the fact that in 1991 Paul also completed construction on a 28,000 square-foot lakefront mansion in an exclusive Tampa gated community.

-Earlier this week, the SEC announced that after fighting with Paul for 25 years, they had officially given up.
+In September 2014 the SEC announced that after fighting with Paul for 25 years, they had officially given up.
 The SEC would no longer seek to collect any more money from the $62 million judgement.
 The SEC admitted that as part of their pursuit, they only were ever to collect $3.7 million which was mostly made up from seized real estate.
 And in true government fashion, how much did the SEC spend to collect that $3.7 million? $8.6 million.
 Your tax dollars at work, ladies and gentlemen.